MrKaszeba19/PapajLang/README.md

 - There is also a simple script running engine – just paste your PS script or load it from file and click "Run script" to see its result.
 - Remember that all values and operands must be delimited with at least 1 whitespace char (e.g. space bar).
 - There is a possibility of executing the PS script in an external terminal window (it is an experimental feature)
     * Linux users are required to have `rpn` console app in the **$PATH** or the same directory as the GUI app.
-It is recommended to have `xterm` installed, if the external terminal window does not appear (unless you use a Debian-like system, or any other Linux that uses Xfce, GNOME or KDE desktop).
+It is recommended to have `xterm` installed, if the external terminal window does not appear (unless you use a Debian-like system, or any other Linux that uses Xfce, GNOME/Cinnamon or KDE desktop).
     * Windows users are required to have `rpn` console app in the same directory as the GUI app

 ## Requirements and installation